rfc-st/humble/README.md

   -f [FINGERPRINT_TERM]                Shows fingerprint statistics; if 'FINGERPRINT_TERM' (E.g., 'Google') is omitted the top 20 results will be shown
   -g                                   Shows guidelines for enabling security HTTP response headers on popular frameworks, servers and services
-  -grd                                 Shows the checks to grade an analysis, along with advice for improvement -if INPUT_FILE                       Analyzes 'INPUT_FILE': must contain HTTP response headers and values separated by ': '; E.g., 'server: nginx'
+  -grd                                 Shows the checks to grade an analysis, along with advice for improvement -H REQUEST_HEADER                    Adds REQUEST_HEADER to the request; must be in double quotes and can be used multiple times, e.g. -H "Host: example.com"
+  -if INPUT_FILE                       Analyzes 'INPUT_FILE': must contain HTTP response headers and values separated by ': '; E.g., 'server: nginx'
   -l {es}                              Defines the language for displaying analysis, errors and messages; if omitted, will be shown in English
   -lic                                 Shows the license for 'humble', along with permissions, limitations and conditions